canonical/kafka-connect-operator/README.md

 The `connect_client` interface is used with any requirer/integrator charm adhering to the `connect-client` charm relation interface.
 Integrators will automatically handle connectors/tasks lifecycle on Apache Kafka Connect including plugin management, startup, cleanup, and scaling, and simplify common ETL operations on Data Platform line of products.

-A curated set of integrators for common ETL use cases on Canonical Data Platform line of products are provided in the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) repository.
-These cover use-cases such as loading data from/to MySQL, PostgreSQL, Opensearch, S3-compliant storage services, and active/passive replication of Apache Kafka topics using MirrorMaker.
+A curated set of integrators for common ETL use cases within the Canonical Data Platform product line is available in the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) repository.
+These integrators support use cases such as loading data to and from MySQL, PostgreSQL, OpenSearch, S3-compatible storage services, and active/passive replication of Apache Kafka topics using MirrorMaker.

 #### `tls-certificates` interface:

 The `tls-certificates` interface could be used with any charm that adheres to [`tls-certifcates`](https://github.com/canonical/charm-relation-interfaces/tree/main/docs/json_schemas/tls_certificates/v1) **provider** charm relation interface.
 One example is the [`self-signed-certificates`](https://github.com/canonical/self-signed-certificates-operator) operator by Canonical.

-Note that TLS could be enabled in three different modes:
+Note that TLS can be enabled in three different modes:

 - For Apache Kafka Connect REST interface only
-- Only on the relation between Apache Kafka cluster and Apache Kafka Connect.
+- For the relation between Apache Kafka cluster and Apache Kafka Connect
-- Both.
+- For both the REST interface and the relation

 To enable TLS on the Apache Kafka Connect REST interface, use following commands: